RotemGeva226/GlycemicLoad/FoodClassification/ReadMe.md

 # Food Classification
 ## Overview
-The **Food Classification** This directory contains code that leverages LLM pre-trained models to accurately identify and categorize food items based on images.
+The **Food Classification** directory contains code that leverages LLM pre-trained models to accurately identify and categorize food items based on images.

 ## Directory Status
 - `food_classification`: This file includes all the functions utilized for food classification.